Solar Integrated Roofing Corp. Appoints Veteran Operations Executive Stefan Abbruzzese as President

 Respected Executive Brings 25+ Years of Commercial, Financial and Operating Experience to the SIRC Family of Companies

-HENDERSON, NV / ACCESSWIRE / October 4, 2022 / Solar Integrated Roofing Corp.
-SIRC, an integrated, single-source solar power, roofing systems installation and EV charging company, today announced the appointment of veteran operations executive Stefan Abbruzzese as President, effective immediately.
+/EIN News/ -- HENDERSON, Nev., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Solar Integrated Roofing Corp.
+(OTC:SIRC), an integrated, single-source solar power, roofing systems installation and EV charging company, today announced the appointment of veteran operations executive Stefan Abbruzzese as President, effective immediately.

 Stefan Abbruzzese is an experienced operations and commercial leader with over 25 years’ experience in financial services, software & technology, consumer and other commercial sectors.
 He is a seasoned professional who has built diverse world-class teams and led global organizations across all stages of the company lifecycle and through several business cycles.
 Most recently, Mr. Abbruzzese served as Partner and Chief Operating Officer of L Catterton, a leading private equity firm with a focus on consumer brands.
 At L Catterton, Stefan spearheaded the operational integration of Catterton Partners’ merger with select LVMH private equity businesses, with the newly combined firm forming one of the largest global retail and consumer focused private equity businesses.